The Downplay of a Key Condition

 - Day 2 (Loose Ties): Send a message to 3 people you haven’t spoken to in 3 months.
 Text: “Saw this and thought of you.
 Hope you’re thriving.”

-- Day 3 (Third Place): Go to a physical location (library, cafe) and practice the “Triangle” start-up with one stranger.
+- Day 3 (Third Place): Go to a physical location (library, café) and practise the triangle start-up with one stranger.

 - Day 7 (Gratitude): Write a specific gratitude note to a partner or close friend.
 “I appreciate how you X, it helps me Y.”

-- Day 8 (The Repair): Identify a small friction point.
-Use the “I Feel… I Need…” script.
-“I feel overwhelmed when the dishes pile up.
+- Day 8 (Repair): Identify a small friction point.
+Use the “I feel… I need…” script.
+“I felt overwhelmed when the dishes piled up.
 I need us to agree on a system.”

 - Day 9 (Boundary): Say “No” to a small request that drains you.
 “I can’t make it tonight, I need to recharge.”

-- Day 10 (Jealousy/Anxiety Check): If anxiety arises, use the “Expansion” ACT technique.
-Breathe into the feeling.
+- Day 10 (Jealousy/Anxiety Check): If anxiety arises, use the Expansion technique.
+Locate the sensation, breathe into it.

-- Day 11 (Scheduling): Put recurring social events on the calendar (e.g., Monthly Dinner).
+- Day 11 (Scheduling): Put recurring social events on the calendar (monthly dinner, weekly call).

-- Day 12 (Diversify): Reach out to a “Mentor” or “Activity Pal” type to reduce load on your primary partner.
+- Day 12 (Diversify): Reach out to a mentor or activity-friend type to reduce load on your primary partner.

-- Day 13 (Environment): Unfollow accounts that trigger insecurity/jealousy.
+- Day 13 (Environment): Unfollow accounts that trigger insecurity or jealousy.
 Follow local community boards.

 Action Scripts